-In this project-based design course teams of students from diverse engineering disciplines (enrolled in the biomedical engineering minor) will engage in the biomedical technology design process to identify, invent and implement a solution to a unmet clinical need.
-The students will learn about medical technology development and will engage in the process through lectures, guest lectures delivered by medical technology experts, "handson" practicums and a student driven design project.
-Approval to register in the course must be obtained from the Associate Chair, IBBME - Undergraduate.
+In this project-based design course, teams of students from diverse engineering disciplines (enrolled in the biomedical engineering minor) will engage in the biomedical technology design process to identify, invent and implement a solution to an unmet clinical need defined by external clients and experts.
+This course emphasizes "hands-on" practicums and lectures to support a student-driven design project.
+The UG Office will reach out in the summer to 4th year BME Minor students regarding course registration.
+For A&S students, approval to register in the course must be obtained from the course instructor by completing the application available through the BME UG Office.